-To determine which of these technologies is best for a particular production line, companies must weigh various factors, including the kind of substrate the codes will be printed on, the production line’s speed, the stability of product and package handling on the line, space availability for installation of the code printer, and purchase and operational costs.
+To determine which date coding equipment is best for a particular production line, companies must weigh various factors, including the kind of substrate the codes will be printed on, the production line speed, the stability of product and package handling on the line, space availability for installation of the code printer, and purchase and operational costs.

 Call new Equipment Sales: